 For many people, melatonin is a safe and effective sleep aid to help their sleep issues.

 Melatonin helps regulate your sleep-wake cycles and signals to your body to transition into sleep.
 Taking melatonin close to bedtime should initiate this cycle and onset sleep at the intended time.

 You could use melatonin to reinitiate that cycle if you wake up in the middle of the night.
 Doing so should not cause any negative side effects if used responsibly.
 But be careful not to take too much melatonin- especially if you’ve already taken some prior to waking up.

 Look out for signs that you may have taken too much melatonin:

 - Dizziness or grogginess

 - Agitation or mood swings

-Melatonin shouldn’t be keeping you awake, as its intended purpose is to signal to your organs that it’s time to sleep.
-If you feel that melatonin is keeping you awake, discontinue using it and speak with a healthcare physician about finding a sleep aid that works best for you.
+Melatonin shouldn’t be keeping you awake, as its supposed to initiate your sleep cycle.
+If you feel that melatonin is keeping you awake, consult with your physician about finding a sleep aid that works best for you.